sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

  - [`moretrees`](https://content.minetest.net/packages/VanessaE/moretrees/) (warning: these saplings don't appear to work very well this command - assistance in debugging this would be very helpful)
  - [`cool_trees`](https://content.minetest.net/packages/runs/cool_trees/)

+If you like, you can also reference the full name of a sapling node instead.
+The only requirements for saplings to be supported by this mod are:

+1. It can be bonemealed
+2. It has the `sapling` group

+For example, the first 2 examples below are functionally equivalent.

 ```
 //forest aspen
+//forest default:aspen_sapling
 //forest 2 oak 3 aspen pine
 //forest 0.5 acacia
 ```

 ### `//saplingaliases [aliases|all_saplings]`
 Lists all the currently registered sapling aliases in alphabetical order.
+These aliases can be used in the

-Optionally take  a single parameter, which is the operating mode.
+Optionally takes a single parameter, which is the operating mode.
 Current implemented operating modes:

 Mode			| Description
 ----------------|----------------------